 This was the in fact the longest and one of the most complex launches undertaken by the Indian Space Research Organisation (ISRO), requiring restarts of the upper stage rocket engines to place the passenger satellites in different orbits, and the first time this functionality has been used operationally.

-After deployment there was a nervous wait for the team, for first contact to be made.
-Out first beacon telemetry data was received from the spacecraft the same morning into the groundstation at the Surrey Space Centre (SSC), followed shortly afterwards by the ASAL groundstation at CDS in Oran, Algeria.
+After deployment there was a nervous wait for the team for first contact to be made.
+Out first beacon telemetry data was received from the spacecraft the same morning into the ground station at our Centre, followed shortly afterwards by the Algerian Space Agency ground station at CDS in Oran, Algeria.
 This showed the spacecraft had deployed and booted up as planned.

 Moreover, the early contacts with the spacecraft demonstrated that the transmissions coming from the spacecraft and our in-house transceiver were very strong and easily detectable above the RF noise.